Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_3/note.md

 ## Email Validation

+This is my implementation for the email verification from the previous section.
 These are the rules for the email validation.
 Email must:

 - be at least sixteen characters
 - be in all lowercase